Prelude and Chapter 1

 She was a new immigrant, arrived today.
 She could not be seen involved in a street brawl.

-Kaileena ran as long as she could, without slowing, but sensing that the third Human was nearly upon her, she abruptly changed course, directly towards the nearest, tallest building.
+Kaileena ran as fast and as far as she could, but sensing that the third Human was nearly upon her, she abruptly changed course, directly towards the nearest, tallest building.

 Using her claws, sharp and slightly curving, Kaileena quickly scaled the ridged surface of its wall, undulating her body to resist the normal ebb of gravity.
 In mere seconds, she had reached a second story balcony, its metal railing offering ample handle holds.
 A narrow tower loomed to her left, but she ignored it; its walls were too steep to climb.
 Several paces along the balcony, then leaping off of the railing, she hooked herself about a support column for the building, and hoisted herself up to the shingled rooftop, ignoring the impetuous shouting below.